Robert C. Daniels

 Site 34.
 Black Hawks Outpost historical marker – near Victory, Wisconsin

 Site 35.
 Black Hawk War – Battle Bluff – Battle Hollow – Battle Island and Battle of Bad Axe historical markers – near De Soto, Wisconsin

 Site 36.
 Head of Battle Island historical marker – U.S. Corps of Engineers Blackhawk Park, near De Soto, Wisconsin

 Site 37.
 Fort Crawford – Fort Crawford Museum in Prairie du Chien, Wisconsin

 About .03 miles due north of the site of the Fort Crawford Museum on S Beaumont Road is a small military cemetery.
-At the entrance of this cemetery facing S Beaumont Road is a plaque/marker for Jefferson Davis, who served under General Atkinson as a Second Lieutenant.
-He would later become famous/infamous as the President of the Confederate States of America.
+At the entrance of this cemetery facing S Beaumont Road is a plaque/marker for Jefferson Davis.
 The cemetery itself is worth the short few minutes it would take to visit.

 This marks the end of the trail of Black Hawk and his main band of followers during the Black Hawk War.

 Touring the Outlying Sites of the Black Hawk War

 These next 13 sites, sites 38 through 51, are what I consider as outlying sites, the sites of some of the military forts and settler stockades built or in use during the war, as well as the sites of the known and documented smaller skirmishes between Black Hawk’s followers – or, in some cases, independent Indians who wanted to settle a personal grudge or score – and settlers and militia troops and military units.
 The majority of these sites are in the central portions of southwestern Wisconsin and northwestern Illinois, with one in the more central part of Illinois.
 These sites can be visited, following the directions given, during a 1- or 2-day trip.